 We acted for The Online Citizen.
 We successfully argued before the High Court that the Government was not a ‘person’ within the meaning of Section 15 of the Harassment Act and therefore did not have the right to invoke that section to compel our clients to state that their article contained falsehoods or to take down the article.
 The case is currently before the Court of Appeal.

 We were successful in this claim by a former employee of a multi-national company against the company for wrongful dismissal.
 This case dealt with whether an employee’s alleged misconduct was sufficiently serious enough to cause the employer to summarily terminate his employment contract.
 The High Court Judge who heard the trial held that the misconduct was not sufficiently serious and allowed our client’s claim for damages.
-The Defendant’s appeal was heard by the Court of Appeal, which has reserved its decision.

 This case, which was before the Court of Appeal dealt with the novel and contentious point of law on what (if any) reserve management powers shareholders have when the board of directors is at a deadlock.